 By incorporating SMS employee communications into your overall internal communications strategy, you can ensure that your employees do not miss out on information that will immediately impact them.
 Using ContactMonkey, you can send SMS messages to your employees from the same platform you send your emails:

 Send reminders about shift updates, policy changes, office closures, and notices to check their company email and website for information.
 Your employees being out-of-the-loop can have a detrimental effect on their engagement, and using the platform that they have easy access to is an easy way to reach them wherever they may be.

 Powerful Analytics Can Make Great Email Engagement the Norm

 The push to remote work in 2020 has made emails one of the few ways to connect with team members.
 With this communication tool being so important today, it’s critical to find ways to make these messages compelling for team members.

 With data and a robust internal communications tool like ContactMonkey in your corner, it’s a lot easier to measure employee satisfaction and refine your employee engagement best practices.
-ContactMonkey offers comprehensive email analytics, easy-to-use Outlook and Gmail email templates, surveys, and more that make it simple to create and monitor your email communications.
+ContactMonkey offers comprehensive email analytics, easy-to-use Outlook and Gmail email templates, surveys, and makes creating and monitoring your email communications simple.

 Schedule a ContactMonkey demo to learn how our email analytics can help you set benchmarks and increase internal email engagement.